mrprajesh/blog/_posts/2020-04-11-self-realization.md

 (why? woke late; why? late to sleep; why? first day + night show movie of your fav actor that you can not miss out)

 Later sometime, when the prof ask if I had finished the last week assignment.
 He says "yes" it is nearing completion.
-The reality is I had not done enough work that week.
+The reality is I had not done enough work that week. :flushed:

 **why?**
 - researching coronavirus,